 ３− What are the 10,000 JPY registration fees for?

 New students pay a one-time registration fee to cover the charge of the administration process and in order for the members to pursue their studies in the best possible environment.
 The following services are made possible by members’ registration fees:

 - Periodic feedback sessions

 ３− How to I pay the tuition fees?

+All payment must be done before within 2 weeks of your application.
 We accept 3 methods of payment: Paypal & bank transfer, cash.

 ４− What are the cancellation regulations?